Healthcare in Canada: Public opinion

 A 2009 Harris-Decima poll found 82% of Canadians preferred their healthcare system to the one in the United States.

 A 2003 Gallup poll found 57% of Canadians compared to 50% in the UK, and 25% of Americans, were either "very" or "somewhat" satisfied with "the availability of affordable healthcare in the nation".
 Only 17% of Canadians were "very dissatisfied" compared to 44% of Americans.
 In 2003, 48% of Americans, 52% of Canadians, and 42% of Britons say they were satisfied.

-A 2016 Canadian Institute for Health Information survey found that Canadians wait longer to access health care services than citizens in 11 other countries including the United States and Switzerland.
+A 2016 Canadian Institute for Health Information survey found that Canadians wait longer to access health care services than citizens in 11 other countries including France, Germany, the United States and Australia.

 In a 2021 Ipsos poll, 71% of Canadians agreed that their health care system is too bureaucratic to respond to the needs of the population.

+The 2024 OurCare Initiative Survey found that, in some provinces, 30% of Canadians lacked access to primary care, 63% lacked access to after-hours or weekend care, and that 65% believed they couldn't get a same or next-day appointment when they urgently needed care.